IRT White Plains Road Line: Contract 1

 The first contract for the construction of a subway in New York, Contract 1, was executed on February 21, 1900, between the Board of Rapid Transit Railroad Commissioners and the Rapid Transit Construction Company, organized by John B. McDonald and funded by August Belmont, for the construction of the subway and a 50-year operating lease from the opening of the line.
 Contract 1 called for the construction of a line from City Hall north to Kingsbridge and a branch under Lenox Avenue and to Bronx Park.

+In August 1902, it was reported that the Rapid Transit Commission (RTC) had decided to spend an additional $400,000 to have the elevated portion of the line in the Bronx be constructed with three tracks instead of two.

+On May 29, 1903, a proposal by August Belmont to speed up the opening of the subway line to Bronx Park by operating it with elevated trains was presented at a meeting of the RTC.
+The proposal required the speeding up of the line's construction between Brook Avenue and Bronx Park to have it complete within four or five months, and the commission's permission to construct a connection along Brook Avenue between Westchester Avenue and Third Avenue, where a track connection would be provided to the Third Avenue Elevated.
+If the proposal was approved, a portion of the line could be open by the fall.

+On January 11, 1905, Assemblyman William J. Ellis introduced legislation that would block the RTC's proposed extension of the line through Bronx Park via a new elevated structure.
+The RTC abandoned its proposal at a public hearing the following day.

 The initial segment of the IRT White Plains Road Line opened on November 26, 1904 between East 180th Street and Jackson Avenue.
 Initially, trains on the line were served by elevated trains from the IRT Second Avenue Line and the IRT Third Avenue Line, with a connection running from the Third Avenue local tracks at Third Avenue and 149th Street to Westchester Avenue and Eagle Avenue.
 Once the connection to the IRT Lenox Avenue Line opened on July 10, 1905, trains from the newly opened IRT subway ran via the line.
 Elevated service via this connection was resumed on October 1, 1907 when Second Avenue locals were extended to Freeman Street during rush hours.

 On October 28, 1910, the new 180th Street station, known as Zoological Park station, opened as the new terminal of the West Farms Division of the subway, replacing the temporary station at 180th Street, which was later abandoned.